temotskipa/Economic-Liberty-and-Federal-Renewal-Act/Economic Liberty and Fiscal Integrity Act.md

 ### SEC.
 202. IMPLEMENTATION OF AGENCY ABOLITIONS

-**(a) Cross-reference to abolitions.**—The abolition of specified Federal agencies and departments is provided in section 101.
+**(a) Cross-reference to abolitions.**-The abolition of specified Federal agencies and departments is provided in section 101.
 This section governs personnel, records, and implementation matters not otherwise addressed in this Act.

-**(b) Personnel.**—Personnel of departments and agencies abolished under section 101 may be reassigned to remaining departments or agencies at the discretion of the President, subject to otherwise applicable law.
+**(b) Personnel.**-Personnel of departments and agencies abolished under section 101 may be reassigned to remaining departments or agencies at the discretion of the President, subject to otherwise applicable law.

-**(c) Records.**—To the extent not otherwise provided in this Act, records of departments and agencies abolished under section 101 shall be transferred to such remaining departments or agencies as the President may designate.
+**(c) Records.**-To the extent not otherwise provided in this Act, records of departments and agencies abolished under section 101 shall be transferred to such remaining departments or agencies as the President may designate.

+**(d) Pending proceedings.**-Any administrative or judicial proceeding commenced by or against a department or agency abolished under section 101 before the effective date of abolition shall not abate by reason of such abolition, but shall continue with the United States or such successor department or agency as the President designates substituted as the party as appropriate, until such proceeding is concluded or dismissed.

+**(e) Contracts and obligations.**-Valid contracts, grants, loans, and other binding obligations of a department or agency abolished under section 101 that are in effect on the effective date of abolition shall remain in force according to their terms, subject to any express repeal or limitation in this Act and to appropriations Acts, and shall be administered by the successor department or agency designated by the President or, if none, by the Department of the Treasury.

+**(f) Implementation guidance.**-Not later than 180 days after the date of enactment of this Act, the Director of the Office of Management and Budget, in consultation with the Director of the Office of Personnel Management and the heads of affected departments and agencies, shall issue guidance to implement sections 101 and 202, including guidance on workforce transition, records management, and the orderly wind-down of programs, consistent with the repeals and abolitions in this Act.

 ---